L2 BTEC Engineering

 “The mind is like an umbrella, it functions best when open” Walter Gropius

-The BTEC Diploma in Engineering is an exciting qualification which has been designed and developed by employers and universities.
-The approach of this BTEC Diploma is fresh and original.
+The BTEC Technical award in Engineering is an exciting qualification which has been designed and developed by employers and universities.
+The approach of this BTEC Technical award is fresh and original.
 By immersing young people in the excitement and potential of working in the real world of engineering, it will blend together the best of academic and applied learning.

 Archbishop Holgate’s has led Engineering across the city for the last 5 years.
 As well as classroom based learning, there are numerous visits to local and national companies.
 These visits are essential to be able to learn and discover the real engineering world through applied learning.
 Such company links include; McKechnie Plastics, Coca Cola Enterprises, BMW Mini and Nestle.

-The BTEC Diploma in Engineering encapsulates a broad spectrum of Engineering Sectors.
+The BTEC Technical award in Engineering encapsulates a broad spectrum of Engineering Sectors.
 We have developed the whole course around “Micro Scooters” and the company themselves are even involved with us!

-- Use Autodesk Inventor to Design, Improve Parts, 3D Print and Test parts of the scooter
+- Use Autodesk Fusion to Design, Improve Parts, 3D Print and Test parts of the scooter

 - Explore a range of different materials; testing them in such a way to learn their properties and characteristics